 The terrorism threat in Athens

 The terrorist threat in Athens is moderate but this is an overall generalisation for Europe, rather than a concern about the risk of terrorist activity taking place in Greece.
 In recent years, there have been a couple of incidents where IEDs have targeted political embassies, large companies, and centres of economic importance.

 Driving in Greece gives you a lot of freedom.
-However, you should keep in mind that road safety in Greece is a different ballgame to that in the US or the UK.
+However, you should keep in mind that road safety in Greece is a different ballgame from that in the US or the UK.

-Speeding, driving drunk, and the use of mobile phones while driving is frustratingly common.
+Speeding, driving drunk, and the use of mobile phones while driving are frustratingly common.
 You should be extra mindful of other drivers if you plan on exploring Athens and its surroundings by car.